 As for my favorite part of this book, it would be by far Circe’s visit to her sister’s kingdom.
 It is there that not only do we see a very moving exchange between Circe and her sister, but Circe meets a certain somebody who for the first time brings a sense of hope and love to this book; it was in such scenes that I felt such terrible joy and sadness that I was moved to tears, and even now it remains burned into my mind.

 Bottom line, this book was profoundly effective at delivering a sense of isolation to its reader.
-Circe is thirsty for purpose and belonging in her life, and the author immerses you into her torturous life of stagnancy, which contributed to a slow, cerebral burn that paid off in one of the most uplifting finales I’ve read this year
+Circe is thirsty for purpose and belonging, and the author immerses you into her torturous life of stagnancy; it contributed to a slow, cerebral burn, and it paid off in one of the most uplifting finales I’ve read this year.
+Yes.

 “You threw me to the crows, but it turns out I prefer them to you.”

 If you loved The Song of Achilles, you will enjoy the storytelling in Circe.
-The fleeting moments of romance in this book were just as compelling as SoA (like, I legit cried), and I felt in some ways it was a more nuanced endeavor than SoA as characters like Circe and Oddysseus were fleshed out in more complex and morally ambiguous ways.
+The fleeting moments of romance in this book were just as compelling as SoA (like, I legit cried), and I felt in some ways it was a more nuanced endeavor as characters like Circe and Oddysseus were fleshed out in morally ambiguous ways, and I loved that.

 Therefore, recommended for ages 15 and up!
-Caution is advised as there is a case of rape in this book and a few squeamish instances of blood; this book does get more up and personal with the actions of the gods, so it will likely be a bit more graphic.
+Caution is advised as there is a case of rape in this book and a few squeamish instances of blood; this book gets more up and personal with the actions of the gods, so it will likely be a tad more graphic.

 Bottom line: Ahh, so cathartic!

 This book was a lonely experience, but I loved the waves of hope and despair that washed over me every other chapter.
 Circe is a woman stuck on an island (literally and metaphorically) who sees people come and go in her life, so it was incredibly empowering to see what kind of decisions she made at the end of her story.